dsebastien/dsebastien/README.md

 * [Gitlab](https://gitlab.com/dsebastien)

 If you wish to contact me directly, you’re probably going to prefer to drop me a mail: sebastien _at_ developassion.be.

+#### Software Crafters community

+I have created an online community for Software Crafters.
+You can learn more about it here: https://dsebastien.net/blog/2021-08-25-software-crafters-community

+Here's the invite link if you're in a hurry: https://join.slack.com/t/softwarecrafterstalk/shared_invite/zt-umgx3v06-4rtJ20PXz867GTPzCk1zeQ

 #### PGP
 My PGP key fingerprint is: 9AEC 7595 2F0F 8E52 65A8  4364 6448 ABB4 AEAD 81A2